rheiland/pc4interaction/README.md

 cd src
 make

-# copy the executable to where the Studio wants it:
+# move/rename the executable to where the Studio wants it:
-cp myproj ..
+mv interaction_demo ../myproj

 # Change directory to the root dir and run the GUI from there
 cd ..